bram-atmire/bram-atmire.github.io/_posts/2018-09-01-100-days-of-code-day-13-More-error-handling.markdown

 I'm raising the stakes by
 * giving €100 to Charity:Water for every day I miss.
-* asking people to sponsor me and to give an amount to a charity for each day I successfully complete
+* asking people to sponsor me and to give a self defined amount to Charity:Water for each day I successfully complete

 This way, every day would be a win.
 These are the rules that I'll apply: